Roy Contout

-Roy Contout (born 11 February 1985) is a French Guianan international footballer.
+Roy Contout (born 11 February 1985) is a French Guianan footballer.

 Career

-Contout began his career with Beauvais and signed in summer 2004 for FC Metz.
+Contout began his career with Beauvais and signed in the summer 2004 for FC Metz.
 After three years with Metz, Contout signed for Amiens SC in summer 2007.

 On 16 July 2009 Auxerre signed the striker on a free transfer.
-During his time with Auxerre he scored a memorable double at high-flying Lille in a 2–1 victory on 28 February 2010.
+During his time with Auxerre, he scored a memorable double at high-flying Lille in a 2–1 victory on 28 February 2010.
 He also played in the UEFA Champions League before leaving for Sochaux on 13 July 2012 after Auxerre's relegation from Ligue 1.

 After 2 seasons in yellow, the next club for Contout was Mouscron-Péruwelz of Belgium, whom he joined on 1 September 2014 after being released following Sochaux's relegation to Ligue 2.
 Following his release from Mouscron in 2015, Contout joined Moroccan side RS Berkane on a free transfer.